francois-meyer/sspg/README.md

 Code for the subword segmental pointer generator (SSPG) proposed in the paper *Triples-to-isiXhosa (T2X): Addressing the Challenges of Low-Resource Agglutinative Data-to-Text Generation*, Francois Meyer and Jan Buys, LREC-COLING 2024.

 SSPG is implemented as a model in fairseq.
-The code in this repo can be used to train new SSPG models and to generate data-to-text with trained SSPG models using unmixed or dynamic decoding.
+The code in this repo can be used to train new SSPG models for data-to-text.
+Trained SSPG models can be used to generate text from data using either unmixed or dynamic decoding.
 The SSPG models trained for our paper (for isiXhosa and Finnish data-to-text) are publicly available:
 * [SSPG for isiXhosa T2X data-to-text](https://drive.google.com/file/d/1JQEN_Fu0JfBqLgI5MUNQKbAjcuPbYAM6/view?usp=sharing)
 * [SSPG for Finnish Hockey data-to-text](https://drive.google.com/file/d/1q52vJfj8F6iAfYawjgxDo1W0JJnxUg6Z/view?usp=sharing)